On the ice in Chamonix for Millet's 100th birthday

 During the last Millet Rise Up Camp, several mountain enthusiasts met in Chamonix to try ice climbing.
 Here are some photos of this event.

 At the beginning of December, the Rise Up Camp 2021 was held in Chamonix.
-Organized by Millet (in partnership with Polartec, which was celebrating its 40th anniversary), this event brought together several mountain enthusiasts, selected by Millet after a draw.
-In addition to these lucky winners, Millet influencers and athletes from France, Germany, Austria, Switzerland, Italy and Spain were also present from 6 to 12 December for a week dedicated to ice.
+Organized by Millet (in partnership with Polartec, which celebrated its 40th anniversary), this event brought together a number of mountain enthusiasts, selected by Millet after a draw.
+In addition to these lucky winners, Millet influencers and athletes from France, Germany, Austria, Switzerland, Italy and Spain were also on hand from December 6 to 12 for a week dedicated to ice.

-"The participants were able to try their hand at ice climbing with the help of members of the Compagnie des Guides de Chamonix.
-Equipped with Millet and Polartec products, the mountain enthusiasts were able to talk to professional mountaineers from the Millet team such as Symon Welfringer, Lorenz Frutiger, Philipp Brugger, Francesco Ratti and Ekaitz Maiz.
-This was an opportunity to get valuable tips on how to climb icefalls and improve your mountaineering skills.
+"Participants were able to try their hand at ice climbing with the help of members of the Compagnie des Guides de Chamonix.
+Equipped with Millet and Polartec products, the mountain enthusiasts were able to talk to professional mountaineers from the Millet team, including Symon Welfringer, Lorenz Frutiger, Philipp Brugger, Francesco Ratti and Ekaitz Maiz.
+This was a great opportunity to hear their invaluable advice on how to climb icefalls and improve your mountaineering skills.

 Photo credit: Luka Leroy